 Yes, we offer a nursery for children under six for the Lord’s Day, 11:00, worship service, preceded by a children’s Sunday school class 10:00.
 We are a very child-friendly church, welcome young children in the congregation, and have no problems with little ones making joyful (or not so joyful) noises during our worship services.

-We sing traditional psalms and hymns from the PCA Trinity Hymnal and other metrical psalms from a variety of sources, with piano (and sometimes violin) accompaniment.
-For the evening service, we sing psalms acapella.
+We sing hymns from the PCA Trinity Hymnal and metrical psalms from The Psalter of Lakewood Presbyterian Church, with piano (and sometimes violin) accompaniment.
+In the evening service, we sing psalms acapella.

 You will normally hear expository preaching.
 Expository preaching means that the pastor will pick a book of Scripture, and preach straight through the entire book, section by section, week by week, until we finish the entire book.